 For security reasons, cloud data providers only let AppSheet access your data after you grant AppSheet permission to do so.
 Whenever a user or app creator signs in, they grant AppSheet the permission to act on their behalf.

-You will find Access mode in Security > Security Filters.
-You can set access mode per table.
+You can set Access mode for a table when you configure table settings or on the Security > Security Filters page.
 For example, in the image below, access mode can be customized for the

 As App Creator